By Beñat Elortza Larrea

 Margrete and Erik ruled following the conventions of the Coronation Charter, understanding that the ruler was the law, rather than limited by the law.
 Denmark became the uncontested centre of power, neither Margrete nor Erik visited the other two kingdoms often, and Danish or German castellans were appointed as administrators throughout the Kalmar Union.
 While discontent grew, there was no open reaction to royal rule while Margrete was alive, but aristocrats and peasants alike began to voice their dissent after her passing in 1412.
 Throughout the fifteenth century, tensions between proponents of unfettered royal rule – regimen regale – and more participatory aristocratic governance – regimen politicum – would lead to bloody conflict in the Kalmar Union, causing it to tear asunder on the eve of the Early Modern Period.

-Beñat Elortza Larrea has a PhD from the University of Aberdeen, and he is currently finishing a Bernadotte postdoctoral fellowship at the University of Gothenburg.
+Beñat Elortza Larrea is an Associate Professor at Nord University.
 His research interests include state formation in medieval Scandinavia, military history from a social perspective, and maritime societies in the Middle Ages.
 Click here to visit his page on Academia.edu.

 Top Image: Map of the Kalmar Union in 1397 – Wikimedia Commons